 As president, Coolidge demonstrated his determination to preserve the old moral and economic precepts amid the material prosperity which many Americans were enjoying.
 He refused to use federal economic power to check the growing boom or to ameliorate the depressed condition of agriculture and certain industries.
 His first message to Congress in December 1923 called for isolation in foreign policy, and for tax cuts, economy, and limited aid to farmers.

 He rapidly became popular.
-In 1924, as the beneficiary of what was becoming known as “Coolidge prosperity,” he polled more than 54 percent of the popular vote.
-In his Inaugural Address, he asserted that the country had achieved “a state of contentment seldom before seen,” and pledged himself to maintain the status quo.
-In subsequent years, he twice vetoed farm relief bills, and killed a plan to produce cheap federal electric power on the Tennessee River.
+In 1924, as the beneficiary of what was becoming known as “Coolidge prosperity,” he received more than 54 percent of the popular vote.
+In his Inaugural Address he asserted that the country had achieved “a state of contentment seldom before seen,” and pledged himself to maintain the status quo.
+In subsequent years he twice vetoed farm relief bills, and killed a plan to produce cheap federal electric power on the Tennessee River.

-Coolidge was both the most negative and remote of presidents, and the most accessible.
+Although Coolidge was known popularly as "Silent Cal," he was one of the most accessible presidents to date.
 He once explained to the financier Bernard Baruch why he often sat silently through interviews: "Well, Baruch, many times I say only 'yes' or 'no' to people.
 Even that is too much.
 It winds them up for twenty minutes more."
-But no president was more generous in permitting himself to be photographed in Indian war bonnets or cowboy dress, and in greeting a variety of delegations to the White House.
+Nonetheless, Coolidge understood the growing importance of the media, and allowed himself to be photographed frequently, often while greeting delegations to the White House.

 Both his dry Yankee wit and his frugality with words became legendary.
 His wife, Grace Goodhue Coolidge, recounted that a young woman sitting next to Coolidge at a dinner party confided to him she had bet she could get at least three words of conversation from him.
 Without looking at her he quietly retorted, “You lose.”
 In 1928, while vacationing in the Black Hills of South Dakota, he issued the most famous of his laconic statements: “I do not choose to run for president in 1928.”